-In June 2015, Montgomery County, MD became the first county in the U.S. to create an official Green Bank.
-The Green Bank was created through County Council legislation, which was passed unanimously.
-The Green Bank has been given a broad mandate and set of tools to fill financing gaps and accelerate the growth of the county's clean energy markets.
-The county, which had already begun to create its own PACE program, saw a Green Bank as critical to meeting its own clean energy goals and opening access to all customers.
-The county is currently administering a public working group process that will more precisely inform the operations and focus of the Green Bank.
+In June 2015, Montgomery County, MD became the first county in the U.S. to create an official green bank.
+The Montgomery County Green Bank (MCGB) was created through County Council legislation, which was passed unanimously.
+The MCGB has been given a broad mandate and a set of tools to fill financing gaps and accelerate the growth of the county's clean energy markets.
+The county, which had already begun to create its own PACE program, saw a green bank as critical to meeting its own clean energy goals and opening access to all customers.
+The county is currently administering a public working group process that will more precisely inform the operations and focus of the MCGB.

-Montgomery County's Green Bank was created using a fairly unique structure.
-The county did not want to directly operate the Green Bank itself within the government, but was also unable to establish a separate quasi-public without state-level legislation.
-So instead of directly creating the Green Bank, the legislation precisely defines a mission and set of functions to be performed by a purpose-built 501(c)(3) non-profit that would be the county's Green Bank.
-The county Council would designate the non-profit entity as the county's Green Bank for a specified term, during which time it would operate under the governance and legal definitions of the Green Bank as written in legislation.
+The MCGB was created using a fairly unique structure.
+The county did not want to directly operate the green bank within the government, but was also unable to establish a separate quasi-public entity without state-level legislation.
+Instead of directly creating the MCGB, the legislation precisely defines a mission and set of functions to be performed by a purpose-built 501(c)(3) non-profit.
+The County Council would designate the non-profit entity as the MCGB for a specified term, during which time it would operate under the governance and legal definitions of the MCGB as written in the legislation.
 This structure has similarities to both a quasi-public structure and an external, third-party administered structure.
-The primary initial source for the bank is intended to be approximately \$20 million of funds the county was to receive from Exelon as a result of their merger with the local utility, Pepco.
+The primary initial source for the capitalizing the bank is expected to be approximately \$20 million of funds the county was to receive from Exelon as a result of their merger with the local electric utility, Pepco.